ILIAS-eLearning/ILIAS/src/UI/docu/help-topics.md

 understood to be "help texts", but these currently are not provided ny the online help but directly by developers via the lang file.

-There frequently are new requirements for or short comings of the online help and/or the general help system that currently are hard to address.
+There frequently are new requirements for or shortcomings of the online help and/or the general help system that currently are hard to address.
 Some examples:

-* Currently help-texts are only provided in german.
+* Currently, help-texts are only provided in German.
 How can other languages be included?
 * How can we use the pool of texts from the online help to derive specific help texts for a certain installation?
 * How can we provide help texts for plugins?
 * How can we implement new help scenarios, such as guided tours?

-Finally, up until now there haven't been a mechanism to attach help texts to certain UI components, neither in an abstract form, nor as concrete components, such as tooltips.
+Finally, until now there hasn't been a mechanism to attach help texts to certain UI components, neither in an abstract form, nor as concrete components, such as tooltips.

-The Help Topics in the UI-Framework provide a model how to think about help in conjunction with the UI-Framework and facilities to implement existing requirements and new scenarios.
+The Help Topics in the UI-Framework provide a model of how to think about help in conjunction with the UI-Framework and facilities to implement existing requirements and new scenarios.